CGray1234/Quest-PC-Render-Graphics/README.md

 # Info

-This mod is in VERY early development and some aspects may not function as intended.
-If something is not functioning properly, please submit an issue.

-Beta/pre-release versions do get released, and you can tell which ones are beta by looking at the cover image.
-If it is glitchy, it is a beta version.
-If it looks normal, it is a working version.
+This mod is no longer in development because of a qpackages.com wipe

 ## Credits